 The UE shall derive re-selection priorities for slice-based cell re-selection according to the following rules:

-- Frequencies that support at least one prioritized NSAG received from NAS have higher re-selection priority than frequencies that support none of the NSAG(s) received from NAS.
+- Frequencies that support at least one prioritized NSAG associated with NSSAI received from NAS have higher re-selection priority than frequencies that support none of the NSAG(s) associated with NSSAI received from NAS.

-- Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priority for the NSAG with highest priority supported on the frequency.
+- Frequencies that support at least one NSAG associated with NSSAI provided by NAS are prioritised in the order of the NAS-provided priority for the NSAG associated with NSSAI provided by NAS and with highest priority supported on the frequency.

-- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their nsag-CellReselectionPriority given for these NSAG(s).
+- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) associated with NSSAI provided by NAS with the same NAS-provided priorities, the frequencies are prioritized in the order of their nsag-CellReselectionPriority given for these NSAG(s).

-- Frequencies that support a NSAG provided by NAS and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.
+- Frequencies that support a NSAG associated with NSSAI provided by NAS and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.

-- Frequencies that support none of the NSAG(s) provided by NAS are prioritized in the order of their cellReselectionPriority;
+- Frequencies that support none of the NSAG(s) associated with NSSAI provided by NAS are prioritized in the order of their cellReselectionPriority;

 Annex B, Draft Reply LS to CT1-224295